AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-mac.md

    - `pyoutline/`
    - `rqd/`

-## Generate gRPC .proto files
+## Generate gRPC Python code

+The OpenCue data model and gRPC API are defined using [Protobuf files](https://developers.google.com/protocol-buffers) (`.proto`).
+To make use of these definitions at runtime the Protobuf files must first be "compiled" into native code (Java, Python, etc.).
+This increases consistency across OpenCue components and reduces code repetition.

-Generating the `.proto` gRPC protocol files for RQD and the PyCue library is currently a manual process.
-To generate the `.proto` files:
+Generating the Python versions of OpenCue's `.proto` files for RQD and the PyCue library is currently a manual process.
+To generate the Python code:

-1. Open a terminal, change to the root directory of the git repository, and activate your virtual environment.
+1. Open a terminal, change to the root directory of the Git clone, and activate your virtual environment as described above.

 1. Install the required gRPC tools: